hxy9243/hxy9243.github.io/source/_posts/2025-10-2025-Job-Search-Experience.md

 tags:
 ---

-Here I can share some experience (mostly lessons) pursuing a Senior Software Engineer role in the last couple of months.
+Here I'd like to share some experience (mostly lessons) searching for a job in the tech industry in the last couple of months.
 It's no longer secret that in 2025, the tech job market is pretty tough.
 And I hope my experience could be somewhat useful to you, too.

 <!--more-->